damianphung/vueblog/docs/machine-learning/PyTorch-Transfer-Learning.md

 for param in model.parameters():
     param.requires_grad = False

-# Parameters of newly constructed modules have requires_grad=True by default
 num_ftrs = model.fc.in_features
 model.fc = nn.Linear(num_ftrs, 2) # 2 since we only have kittens and puppies as our labels
 model.to(device)